 Each year, a cohort of research fellows investigate both mass-produced products, such as Solar Home Systems, and locally manufactured solutions, such as the Acrifiltro Ceramic Water Filter.
 This research process includes online investigation of reports and academic publications and contacting the manufacturer for additional specifications.
 Once a product report is complete, an Expert Research Fellow and Expert Advisor review the report before it is published.

 At E4C, we are always looking for ways to improve our research process and incorporate the latest data from the field.
 Each report consists of an Academic Research section, highlighting research completed by academic institutions, which is often peer-reviewed.
-Our Solutions Library has incorporated hundreds of publications from universities and research centers from around the world, such a field study of the Moyo Fetal Heart Rate Monitor through a research collaboration by Aga Khan University in Tanzania and the University of Oslo and University of Stavanger in Norway.
+Our Solutions Library has incorporated hundreds of publications from universities and research centers from around the world, such a field study of the Moyo Fetal Heart Rate Monitor through a research collaboration by Aga Khan University in Tanzania and the University of Oslo and the University of Stavanger in Norway.

 One key research center is MIT D-Lab, a program at the Massachusetts Institute of Technology, founded in 2002, which shares the same vision as E4C.
 That is, we each bring much-needed research to affordable and local solutions for development.
 MIT D-Lab’s work has been paramount to many product reports in the Solutions Library, such as the Imara Tech Multi-Crop Thresher and Corn Sheller.